swarris/2023-04-20-long-reads/_episodes/05-comparison.md

 > {: .solution}
 > Now discuss:
 >
-> 1 What do you see?
+> 1. What do you see?
-> 2 Are the assemblies similar to the reference or not?
+> 2. Are the assemblies similar to the reference or not?
 And why (not)?
-> 3 Which sequencing platform do you prefer?
+> 3. Which sequencing platform do you prefer?
+>
 {: .challenge}

 > ## Flye ONT assembly
 > There seems to something wrong with the Flye ONT assembly.
 Although the length of the largest contigs are similar to those of the hifiasm hifi assembly, the mummerplot does not show any similarity to the reference genome.
+To investigate this further, make mummerplots of:
+>
-To investigate this further, make mummerplots of a) the hifiasm hifi primary filtered assembly against the flye ont filtered assembly and b) the reference genomic region against the unfiltered flye ont assembly
+> 1. The hifiasm hifi primary filtered assembly against the flye ont filtered assembly
+> 2. The reference genomic region against the unfiltered flye ont assembly
 >
 > Inspect the results.
 What are you observations?
 >